• Skip to primary navigation

 Crispy Rice - Persian Tahdig

-How to make Tahdig
+How to make Persian Tahdig

 If you want to store or freeze cooked rice, be sure to cool it down as quickly as possible, and check it regularly.
 Dividing it into smaller portions is best, then once cooled, quickly cover and refrigerate or freeze it.
 And bear in mind, small amounts of rice can cool very quickly.